-Students in Fourth Grade will have the opportunity to select from the following concert band and string orchestra instruments.
+Students in Fourth Grade will have the opportunity to select from the following concert band and at least two of the string orchestra instruments.
+Your child's music teacher will inform you of any restrictions.

 BAND: alto saxophone, clarinet, flute, percussion (bell kit w/drum pad), trombone, and trumpet